Delaware Supreme Court Rules on Whether a “Series of Transactions” Should Be Aggregated in Analyzing the Sale of “Substantially All” Assets Question

 Mark Seneca, a Corporate partner in the Silicon Valley office, is a member of Orrick’s M&A and Private Equity Group as well as its Technology Companies Group.
 Mark has dedicated his legal career to the M&A specialty, with experience in all aspects of mergers and acquisitions transactions involving both public and private companies in domestic and cross-border deals.

-On the buy-side, Mark has served as lead M&A counsel for top public company acquirers (Apple, Yelp, Yahoo!, Intellisync and Xilinx) as well as private company serial acquirers (Pinterest, Stripe and Social Finance).
+On the buy-side, Mark has served as lead M&A counsel for top public company acquirers (Yelp, Google, Yahoo! and Intellisync) as well as private company serial acquirers (Stripe, Pinterest and Social Finance).

 Mark's recent engagements include: